 Asbestos at New York Job Sites

-There are close to 400 work sites in New York that have been documented to have dangerous amounts of asbestos or past exposures.
-These sites include a wide range of types of buildings and jobs and include shipyards, breweries, school buildings, industrial and manufacturing plants, office buildings, and hospitals.
-These work sites are located all across the state in various cities:
+Nearly 400 work sites in New York that have been documented to have dangerous amounts of asbestos or past exposures.
+These sites include a lot of different types of buildings and jobs and include shipyards, manufacturing plants, breweries, school buildings, industrial and manufacturing plants, office buildings, and hospitals.

 Shipyards and Docks